ThaNightHawk/BSReplayTweaker/README.md

 - "REPLAY"-watermark added by ScoreSaber.
 - "CUSTOM NOTES ENABLED"-watermark added by CustomNotes.

+No menus, no hidden settings, no bullshit.
+Install and forget.

+If you for some reason, idk why you'd want it, want the watermarks back, close your game, delete the plugin, and they're back.

 > [!WARNING]
 > I take no responsibility for how users utilize this.
 >